Galactic Republic: Sith Empire and reforms

 The Sith (which formed in the Republic's early years) return to their original strength and invaded Malachor.
 The first Sith War began, which led to the demise of the first Republic.
-The power of the new Sith Empire increased as the Republic's decreased.
+The power of the new Sith Empire increased as the Republic decreased.
 The Republic and Jedi forces failed to keep the Empire's Forces out of Republic Space.
 Soon, the Sith became a second superpower.
 Around this time, an ancestor of Pre Vizsla stole the Darksaber from the Jedi Temple.
 Around 1000 years prior to Star Wars, the Dark Age began, and the Old Republic was brought to the brink of collapse, but with the Liberation of Coruscant, the Sith Empire collapsed first.
-After the Sith Empire was defeated in c.
-1032 BBY, the Republic (now known as the Galactic Republic) reformed and became a democracy.
+After the Sith Empire was defeated c.
+1032 BBY, the Old Republic reformed and became a democracy known as the Galactic High Republic.
 It demilitarized at the Ruusan Reformation, shortly after the Seventh Battle of Ruusan.

 High Republic

 The multimedia project Star Wars: The High Republic depicts the galaxy 200 years before The Phantom Menace.

-The Republic began to diplomatically influence its neighboring worlds rather than conquering them by force.
+The Republic began to diplomatically influence its neighboring worlds rather than conquer them by force.
 This meant the Republic expanded slowly.
 The Republic finally took control of the Mid Rim.

 Power blocs formed out of the Republic, but the Jedi kept order.
-The Republic became peaceful but corrupt, and a Core-Rim distrust formed.
+The Republic was peaceful but became corrupt, and a Core-Rim distrust formed.
 After Supreme Chancellor Finis Valorum came to power, a standoff between the Trade Federation and the Republic led to the Invasion of Naboo (32 BBY), depicted in Star Wars: Episode I – The Phantom Menace.

+While the Republic flourished, the Empire of Zygerria tried to cause a war, known as the Zygerrian War.
+However, after a few minor battles, the Zygerrians quickly withdrew their army, since it stood no chance in this war.